 to the Research Group Applied Landscape Ecology and Ecological Planning

 In April and May the AG Ökoplan is pleased about the visit of three visiting scientists from Brazil.
 Dr. Dayana Almeida (2nd from left) from the Federal University of São Carlos is working on the project "Delineating Priority Areas for Sustainable Management of the Grasslands from Campos Gerais, Brazil", funded by the Internationalization Fund of WWU.
 Her research focuses on identifying invasive woody species in the grasslands of Campos Gerais and developing management strategies using GIS and remote sensing techniques.
 The methodologigal approach is closely linked to the research lines that we followed in the project INSPECTED.NET and the activities of the RG in New Zealand.
 Ricardo Meireles (1st from left) is a scholarship holder in the BIOBRAS project and works on bird fauna in the grasslands of Central Brazil.
-He comes from the Federal University of Minas Gerais, Belo Horizonte, and is supervised by Prof. Ricardo Solar (not pictured), who will be visiting Münster in May and will give a course from May 13th to 15th in tropical ecology.
+He comes from the Federal University of Minas Gerais, Belo Horizonte, and is supervised by Prof. Ricardo Solar (not pictured), who was visiting Münster in May and gave a course from May 13th to 15th in tropical ecology.
 Also on the picture from l. to r.
 Prof. Dr. Tillmann Buttschardt, Viola Krone, Dr. Jan Lehmann, Dr. Benjamin Kupilas and Patrick Günner.
 Sabine Paltrinieri is not in the photo because she was behind the camera.

 New Publication: "Recognize the Little Ones: UAS-Based In-Situ Fluorescent Tracer Detection"

 Is it possible to detect traces of fluorescent powder from insects or small mammals using unmanned aerial vehicles?